ptrandev/elucidate/README.md

  2. More readable output to the terminal
  3. Removed Need for password variables in MD5 Hashes
  3. Support for up to 10 passwords (from original 7)
- 4. Support for up to 8 digit numbers (from original 7)
+ 4. Support for up to 8 digit passwords (from original 7)
  5. Support for up to 25 character passwords (from original 8)

 ___